mattclarke/advent_of_code_22/README.md

 UPDATE:

-We don't care about the worry as such we only care how it responds to having a modulo applied.
+We don't care about the worry value as such, we only care how it responds to having a modulo applied.

 For addition:
  - `x + a` is divisible by 19 if `(x % 19) + a` is divisible by 19.